dillon-mce/dillon-mce.github.io/_pages/cv.md

 {% include gallery id="gallery_2" %}

 ## Previous Employers
+**[Madwire](https://www.madwire.com/) – Mobile Software Engineer | 07/19 - Present**
+Madwire is a Marketing and Design company (i.e. M-A-D) that offers a whole suite of digital marketing software and professional marketing services through a platform called Marketing 360.
+I work on the mobile version of their Yelp-like product called [Top Rated Local](https://apps.apple.com/us/app/top-rated-local/id1270356201?uo=4) fixing bugs and adding features through test driven development with the VIPER pattern.

 **[Lambda School](https://lambdaschool.com/) - iOS4 Class Lead | 11/18 - 02/19**
 Lambda School is an online software development school offering tracks in full-stack web, iOS, or Android development as well as Data Science and UX Design.
 I tracked student attendance and reviewed student’s code daily.
 I also wrote and presented code challenges and presented guided projects for students who needed to repeat material.